postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/statuspage.md

 ### Link monitor to component

-When this action is configured, if the specified monitor fails a test run, it will change the status of the linked component.
+When the **Link a monitor to a component** action is configured, if the specified monitor fails a test run, it will change the status of the linked component.

-If you select the **Link a monitor to a component** action, do the following:

 1. Select a component from the list.
 The list will be populated with the components you have created in Statuspage.
 1. Select a component success status from the list.
 This status will be displayed in Statuspage when the linked monitor is running as expected.